My story

 In the eyes of many people, for whom working in Hollywood is a life-goal, I was 'living the dream': a Senior Vice President at Universal, with an office on the studio lot, a beautiful Spanish-style house with a large pool overlooking a golf-course, and a garden with implausibly abundant orange and lemon trees.
 What was not to love?

 People were generally welcoming and superficially affable but for some reason I struggled to figure out how to get things done.
 I'm oversimplifying, but it felt like people either did not want, or did not know how, to collaborate in ways with which I was familiar.
-The culture was influenced by ego and status.
-You were expected to assert yourself and your decisions, or defer to others, rather than exploring the best solutions through analysis and dialogue.
+It seemed to be a binary world of winners and losers, of leaders and followers, where the culture was influenced by ego, hierarchy and status.
+You were expected to assert yourself and your decisions, or defer to others, rather than embracing uncertainty and working together in an exploratory way to find the best solutions through analysis and dialogue.

 There was a second problem.
 Inflated by the status endowed by the huge scale of the operations, this was not really a senior executive role.
 There were several other senior business and finance leaders in the Universal hierarchy who had overlapping responsibilities.
 The functional scope of the job was actually quite narrow and would have been better served by someone with specialised experience of logistics and customer credit management.
 In short, the job was not a great fit for my skills-set.